sous-chefs/nagios/README.md

 The library included with the cookbook provides some helper methods used in templates.

-* nagios_boolean
+* `nagios_boolean`
-* nagios_interval - calculates interval based on interval length and a given number of seconds.
+* `nagios_interval` - calculates interval based on interval length and a given number of seconds.
-* nagios_attr - retrieves a nagios attribute from the node.
+* `nagios_attr` - retrieves a nagios attribute from the node.

 Resources/Providers
 ===================

-The nrpecheck LWRP provides an easy way to add and remove NRPE checks from within a cookbook.
+The nrpecheck LWRP provides an easy way to add and remove NRPE checks from within cookbooks.

 # Actions

-- :add: creates a NRPE configuration file and restart the NRPE process.
+- `:add` creates a NRPE configuration file and restart the NRPE process.
 Default action.
-- :remove: removes the configuration file and restart the NRPE process
+- `:remove` removes the configuration file and restart the NRPE process

 # Attribute Parameters

-- command_name: name attribute.
-The name of the check.
-You'll need to reference this in your commands.cfg template
+- `command_name`  The name of the check.
+This is the command that you will call from your nagios\_service data bag check
-- warning_condition: String that you will pass to the command with the -w flag
+- `warning_condition` String that you will pass to the command with the -w flag
-- critical_condition: String that you will pass to the command with the -c flag
+- `critical_condition` String that you will pass to the command with the -c flag
-- command: The actual command to execute (including the path).
+- `command` The actual command to execute (including the path).
 If this is not specified, this will use `node['nagios']['plugin_dir']/command_name` as the path to the command.
-- parameters: Any additional parameters you wish to pass to the plugin.
+- `parameters` Any additional parameters you wish to pass to the plugin.

 # Examples